A1300.05 Strategic Planning

 • Ensure the accuracy, integrity, and adherence to moral principles of the data.

-NOTE: See the Data Governance Procedure for maintaining the integrity of the data, including the availability, quality, security, and compliance with legal and regulatory requirements.
+NOTE: See the Data Integrity & Quality (A6000) policy and associated Operating Standards for maintaining the integrity of the data, including the availability, quality, security, and compliance with legal and regulatory requirements.

 1. Data Analysis: